Merrell Moab 3

 One of the benefits in opting for a hiking shoe over a lightweight trail runner or standard sneaker is added foot protection.
 The Moab 3 boasts a raised rubber toe cap right at the front, which does a nice job taking the sting out of any direct hits to rocks, and reinforcements along the side of the toes also help isolate you from impacts.
 It’s true you can get even more toe protection with a full rubber cap—like what you get with KEEN’s Targhee collection—but the difference is relatively minor.
 And it’s a similar story with the rest of the shoe: The Moab’s thick cushioning used throughout the upper material, at the heel, and underfoot offer good all-around protection for most on-trail uses.

-In terms of durability, it’s still a little too early to make a definitive call, but all signs have been positive thus far.
+In terms of durability, all signs have been positive thus far.
 The upper is holding up well, and Merrell did a nice job strategically placing the sections of open-weave mesh to minimize issues with tearing or trail damage.
 The same goes for the lining along the interior and Vibram rubber outsole, both of which are in good shape with no issues to date.
 I’ll report back here if anything changes as I continue to use the low-top shoe and boot variations of the Merrell Moab 3, but I expect they will all have a healthy lifespan.

 I opted for my typical men’s size 9 and found the Moab 3 had an excellent all-around fit.
 The length was perfect for me, and the secure lacing system meant I didn’t deal with any hot spots or sliding around on extended climbs and descents.
 As I mentioned above, the heel cup is a little wider than my Moab 2 due to the new insole, but this didn’t lead to any issues with heel slippage (for reference, I have slightly narrow heels and average-volume feet overall).
 And with a moderately roomy toe box, I found I had enough wiggle room without feeling sloppy.
 Those that have worn and loved the Moab over the years might be able to discern some small differences in size—in general, it felt ever-so-slightly wider throughout than my Moab 2 Ventilator—but it still strikes me as a fit that should make most hikers very happy.
 For those with higher-volume feet, Merrell also offers several variations (including the low-top shoe tested here) in dedicated wide-width options.